mingislight/mingislight.github.io/_posts/2025-08-22-driver-behavior-computer-vision.md

 - Explaining complex ideas in plain language.
 - Building technology that protects people.

 The greatest lesson was this.
 Technology is worth building only when it serves people like a caring passenger.
-Always present, always watching, and never asleep.
+Yet even the best system cannot watch over us perfectly.
+There is One who never sleeps and never looks away.
+He guards our steps, and in Him we find true safety.

 ---